h2g2bob/electiondata2024/readme.md

 - different local authorities have different types of election, but constituencies can cross local authority boundares
 - some local authorities have wards of different sizes, where larger wards elect two or three councilors (eg: [Tendring])
-- sometimes ward boundaries are changed, eg: by the [LGBCE].
-Not everything is listed on the LGBCE page: Reading changed the ward boundaries in 2019, but this isn't listed?!
+- sometimes ward boundaries are changed.
+This is normally done by the [LGBCE], although not everything is included on their website (eg: Reading).
-- Suffolk Coastal and Waveney merged to become East Suffolk, and this changed all the ward boundaries.
+- District councils get merged or changed.
+For example [Cumbria County Council was replaced by two unitary authorities], which also changed all the ward boundaries.
+You can see the effect of this where Carlisle constituency includes elections from both Carlisle District Council and Cumberland Unitary Authority.

 The solution to this is to count things by ONS Output Areas (OA), ie: track which elections an OA has participated in.
 This is useful because OA all contain approximately the same number of people.